nearform/commentami/docs/example-frontend.md

 ```

 To make the page commentable we need to do various steps:

   * Define the commentable area
-  * Assign the reference to the text blocks
+  * Assign references to the text blocks
-  * Add a sidebar that allow to add a new comment to a reference...
-  * ...and shows the comments added.
+  * Add a sidebar that will allow to add a new comment and shows the comments list
   * Add a deeplink manager that takes the url properties and open the sidebar in the right position with the comment highlighted

-Let's start checking how the structure will be ate the end of the process.
+Let's start from the end result.
 In the image below you can see how the Commentami Components are used.

 ***In the image below an example of commentable page.***
 ![Components](./images/components.png "Components")

-A comment is located in the system using 2 positional identifiers:
+A comment is located in the system using 2 positional identifiers: a`resource` and a `reference`.

-* resource
-* reference

 The `resource` identifies the area (eg. a page, a table) and the `reference` indentifies the specific part of the resource (eg. a text block, a cell)

 ### Resource

-To define a commentable area the `<Resource>` component is used.
+To define a commentable area you can use the `<Resource>` component.

-Given the previous page definition we would like to define the `<p>` commentable, as a first step we need to wrap the block inside the `<Resource>` component and assign a `resource` identifier.
+Given the previous page definition we would like to define the `<p>` commentable, as a first step we need to wrap the block inside the `<Resource>` component, passing a `resource` prop.

 ```
   <h1>Welcome!</h1>
   <h2>Each text in this page is commentable.
 Just double click on it.</h2>